this post was updated on 28/10/19

 - Informed – is informed the activity will happen / has been done (successfully or not!).

-These are cumulative: someone could have Authority / Responsibility / Task on a given activity.
+Its important to remember that these are cumulative: someone could have Authority / Responsibility / Task on a given activity.

 Arguments for RATSI over RACI analysis